 David Inshaw (1943)

 Artist David Inshaw shot to fame in 1973 when his oil on canvas painting ‘The Badminton Game’ was exhibited at the ICA Summer Studio exhibition in London.
 Formerly known as ‘Remembering mine the loss is, not the blame,’ – a line from a Thomas Hardy poem, the painting was influenced by the gardens of Devizes.
 Inshaw moved to Devizes in 1971 and formed the Broadheath Brotherhood with Graham and Ann Arnold a year later.
 In 1975 it was re-named the Brotherhood of Ruralists after Peter Blake, Jann Haworth, and Graham and Annie Ovenden joined.
 He left the group in 1983 and moved away in 1989 but Inshaw returned to Devizes in 1995.
 ‘The Badminton Game’ is normally at Tate Britain but is occassionally loaned out.

 Robert Key is a conservative party politician and was MP for Salisbury for 27 years and was a minister in the governments of Margaret Thatcher and John Major.

 Each time he was re-elected, Key serenaded the people of his constituency from the balcony of the White Hart Hotel in Salisbury.

 Sir Terry Pratchett is best known for his Discworld series of comic fantasy novels.
 He was the best selling UK author of the 1990’s.
 In 1998, Pratchett was appointed Officer of the Order of the British Empire (OBE) “for services to literature” and was knighted in the 2009 New Year Honours.
-He has lived in a village near Salisbury since 1993.
+He lived in Broad Chalke near Salisbury from 1993.

 Christopher Biggins (1948)